• Home

 Official Bio

-Stephen Lawton is a longtime journalist and media consultant with more than 40 years in the business.
-He currently is a senior writer for Sophos and contributor to Insider’s Cybersecurity Briefing.
+Stephen Lawton is a longtime freelance journalist and consultant with more than 40 years in the business.
 He previously was editorial director for the SC Media (formerly SC Magazine) content lab.
-Prior to joining SC full time, he was a contributor to SC Magazine, Tom’s Hardware, and Tom’s IT Pro.
+Among the titles he writes for are Dark Reading, CSOonline, IT Pro Today, and many others.

-He also owns AFAB Media Services, a consultancy that specializes in freelance writing for media outlets, corporate and product marketing, content development, and public relations for technology companies.
+He owns AFAB Consulting LLC, a consultancy that specializes in freelance writing for media outlets, corporate and product marketing, content development, and public relations for technology companies.
+Recent corporate clients include the Cloud Security Alliance, Energize Marketing, Sophos, and the cybersecurity consultancy Global Cyber Risk Advisors, a firm that helps organizations get their cybersecurity organized to qualify for cyber insurance.
 Hey, I’m AFAB — anything for a buck.

 Stephen served as editorial director and editor-in-chief of MicroTimes and as chief editor of Digital News & Review, NetscapeWorld and SunWorld, as well as many other lesser-known publications.
 He appeared as the computer expert for Bloomberg Radio’s The Money Show on the company’s flagship station, BLOOMBERG 1130 (WBBR-AM) in New York City and was a frequent guest on Let’s Talk Computers.
 He started his career as a cityside reporter on the dirty streets of Los Angeles.
 (Night doesn’t fall in that neighborhood.
 It sneaks up behind you and steals your wallet.)